ioc-interop/interface/README.md

 - [_IocProvider_][] affords provision of service instances, definitions, and aliases to an [_IocServices_][] instance.

-- [_IocDefinition_][] affords building a service, including both instantiation and extended post-instantiation logic.
+- [_IocDefinition_][] affords building a service instance, including both instantiation logic and extended post-instantiation logic.

 - [_IocResolver_][] affords resolving a class name to a new instance of that class.